 The road contours the mountain over to Ballantine Cabin.
 It dips and ascends between each ravine making for a slight roller coaster of a hike.
 It's nothing strenuous.
 The footing gets a little loose (borderline dangerous) as it's pea sized gravel.
 Several interesting rock formations are passed along the route.
 Views looking out and down are pretty nice.
 Especially Black Mesa across SR87 (Beeline Highway) in the distance.

 Although the hike goes up and down the pipeline once worked.
 Boulder Mtn Spring is just above 4,300ft and Ballantine Cabin is at 3,750ft.
 A couple steel troughs are passed on route to the cabin.

-This hike is listed as One-Way.
-When you hike several trails on a single "hike", log it with a generic name that describes the hike.
-Then link the trails traveled, check out the example
+When hiking several trails on a single "hike", log it with a generic name that describes the hike.
+Then link the trails traveled, check out the example.